-- One red LED means the battery is too hot or too cold.
+One red LED means the battery is too hot or too cold.
 If the battery is too cold, slowly warm it up by leaving it indoors for a while.
 If it’s too warm, you need to let it cool down.
 If your battery shows red LED lights, take it to your local STIHL Dealer for inspection.

 Lithium Ion batteries and deep discharge

 Deep discharge can causes damage to your battery, and reduces its long-term capacity so you get less charging cycles.
-STIHL’s intelligent battery system monitors the voltage in the individual Lithium-Ion battery cells so that it is impossible to exhaust or over charge the battery and damage it in this way.
+STIHL’s intelligent battery system monitors the voltage in the individual Lithium-Ion battery cells so that it is highly unlikely that you will exhaust or over charge the battery and damage it in this way.